Join the KOOP team!

 Once you are an active volunteer, and have hours recorded in JournyX you can begin programmer training.

-KOOP Policy and FCC regulation training classes happen on the third Monday and Tuesday of each month.
+KOOP Policy and FCC regulation training classes happen periodically as scheduled by the Training Team.

 You will also choose a current KOOP program to apprentice on.